Maybe you've been asked a version of this question. Probably you've heard a version of it asked of a guest on a talk show or a podcast.

 When you have eyes to see, there are always men and women who, when compared to everyone else, are simply higher capacity leaders.
 They are the hundred-fold or sixty-fold seeds in Jesus' parables.
 It's not about maturity.
 It is about capacity and it's largely built-in.
 In many ways they were born that way.

-Learn to spot them.
+Learn to spot high capacity leaders of leaders.
 And learn to recruit them to a seat on the bus where they can have the greatest impact.
-See also, 6 Essential Characteristics of an Effective Coach.

 Do TO and FOR your leaders what you want them to do to their members